 A range of contracts are offered in a variety of different forms to meet customers' long-term savings objectives.
 Policyholders may choose to include a number of protection benefits within their savings contracts.
 The majority of the Savings products are closed to new business.
-On 6 December 2017 the group announced its intention to sell the Mature Savings business to Swiss Re Ltd.
+With the sale of its Mature Savings business as disclosed in section A.1.4, the group's future involvement in savings product areas will be through Workplace Savings.